flpymonkey/idb/doc/sorting.md

 ## Frontend

+We applied the sorting functionality to various attributes of all three models based on what users would want to sort by.
+Some of these include sorting by name for all models, number of photos taken at each park, the date taken for photos, and megapixels for cameras.
+These sorts can also be applied in both ascending and descending order.

 Our frontend sorting logic is to put specific values from the api call into specific keys in the JSON named `sort1`, `sort2`, and `sort3`.
 We can then pass these to our `GridPage` component, which will pass this information into the `SortDropdown` component it creates.